 Mateo Fernández-Muro is a Senior Associate at PAU.
 He has collaborated with the Philadelphia Mural Arts Program and worked with WE ACT for Environmental Justice to develop a community plan for climate resilience in northern Manhattan, as well as with the offices of Álvaro Siza and Rubio & Álvarez-Sala on the development of significant urban design projects.
 Mateo holds a Master of Science in design and urban ecologies from the Parsons School of Design and a Master in Advanced Architectural Projects, with honors, from ETSA Madrid.
 His award-winning research was exhibited in the Spanish pavilion of the XVI Venice Biennale of Architecture.

-Kutay Biberoglu is an Associate at PAU.
+Kutay Biberoglu is a Senior Associate at PAU.
 He earned a Master of Architecture degree from the Graduate School of Architecture, Planning and Preservation at Columbia University, where he was awarded the Honor Award for Excellence in Design, as well as the William Kinne Fellows Prize for Study and Travel Abroad.
 His graduate thesis portfolio focused on the political, scalar, environmental, and social implications of built infrastructure in cities.
 Kutay also holds a Bachelor in Architecture with honors from the Middle East Technical University in Ankara, Turkey.

-Junxi Wu is an Associate at PAU.
+Junxi Wu is a Senior Associate at PAU.
 He received his Master of Urban Design degree from Taubman College of Architecture and Urban Planning at the University of Michigan.
 His thesis focused on reclaiming the public realm in the largely privatized urban core of Detroit.
 He earned his Bachelor of Architecture degree, with a concentration in urban design, from South China University of Technology.

-Maria Lucia Morelli is a Designer at PAU.
+Maria Lucia Morelli is a Senior Associate at PAU.
 She joined PAU after working as an architect in Peru for four years.
 She holds a Master of City Planning from the Massachusetts Institute of Technology, where she was awarded the Priscilla King Gray and Social Impact fellowships.
 While at MIT she worked as a teacher’s assistant under renowned Urban Planning professors Gary Hack and Mary Anne Ocampo.
 Her thesis focused on how women’s mobility behavior is affected by fear of street harassment in Mexico City and how to plan for safer spaces for women to navigate risk.
 She holds a Bachelor of Architecture degree from the Pontificia Universidad Católica del Peru, where she focused her research on the relationship between architecture and landscape.

 Associate